-With the evergreen Morris Minor turning 75 later this year, we pay tribute to the first British car to sell a million
+The evergreen Morris Minor is the classic everyone loves.
+We pay tribute to the first British car to sell a million

 The launch of the new Minor at the 1948 Earl’s Court Motor Show marked a major turning point in the history of Morris, the company finally having an exciting new family saloon with which to boost its early post-war sales.
 It was Morris’ way of shaking off its outmoded pre-war image, gained via hastily reintroduced models like the Eight Series E, while at the same time offering Britain’s crucial export markets something genuinely fresh in terms of design.